karani12/A-functional-blog/README.md

  - Filter data and display it on the "ui" part
  - Route the links to a page to show the contents
  - Post a blog to the database
+ - Learn how to do routing of dynamic content
+ *Yes i achieved this and PHP was exciting*

  ## I used
  - PHP